Azure logging and auditing

-Query it via PowerShell Cmdlet, CLI, or REST API.
+Query it via PowerShell cmdlet, Azure CLI, or REST API.

-You can use a storage account or event hub namespace that is not in the same subscription as the one emitting log.
-The user who configures the setting must have the appropriate RBAC access to both subscriptions
+You can use a storage account or event hub namespace that is not in the same subscription as the one that's emitting the log.
+Whoever configures the setting must have the appropriate role-based access control (RBAC) access to both subscriptions.

-Azure Diagnostic Logs are emitted by a resource that provide rich, frequent data about the operation of that resource.
-The content of these logs varies by resource type (for example, Windows event system logsare one category of Diagnostic Log for VMs and blob, table, and queue logs are categories of Diagnostic Logs for storage accounts) and differ from the Activity Log, which provides insight into the operations that were performed on resources in your subscription.
+Azure diagnostics logs are emitted by a resource that provides rich, frequent data about the operation of that resource.
+The content of these logs varies by resource type.
+For example, Windows event system logs are a category of diagnostics logs for VMs, and blob, table, and queue logs are categories of diagnostics logs for storage accounts.
+Diagnostics logs differ from activity logs, which provide insight into the operations that were performed on resources in your subscription.

-Save them to a Storage Account for auditing or manual inspection.
-You can specify the retention time (in days) using the Diagnostic Settings.
+Save them to a storage account for auditing or manual inspection.
+You can specify the retention time (in days) by using the diagnostics settings.

-Supported services, schema for Diagnostic Logs and supported log categories per resource type
+Supported services, schema for diagnostics logs and supported log categories per resource type

 |Azure Search||Enabling and using Search Traffic Analytics||Microsoft.Search/searchServices||OperationLogs|

-Azure Active Directory (Azure AD) includes security, activity, and audit reports for your directory.
-The Azure Active Directory Audit Report helps customers to identify privileged actions that occurred in their Azure Active Directory.
-Privileged actions include elevation changes (for example, role creation or password resets), changing policy configurations (for example password policies), or changes to directory configuration (for example, changes to domain federation settings).
+Azure Active Directory (Azure AD) includes security, activity, and audit reports for a user's directory.
+The Azure AD audit report helps you identify privileged actions that occurred in the user's Azure AD instance.
+Privileged actions include elevation changes (for example, role creation or password resets), changing policy configurations (for example, password policies), or changes to the directory configuration (for example, changes to domain federation settings).

-The reports provide the audit record for the event name, the actor who performed the action, the target resource affected by the change, and the date and time (in UTC).
-Customers are able to retrieve the list of audit events for their Azure Active Directory via the Azure portal, as described in View your Audit Logs.
-Here's a list of the reports included:
+The reports provide the audit record for the event name, the user who performed the action, the target resource affected by the change, and the date and time (in UTC).
+Users can retrieve the list of audit events for Azure AD via the Azure portal, as described in View your audit logs.

 |Security reports||Activity reports||Audit reports|